aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 Hints:
 - Increase training time beyond.
 If your model can't reliably complete a lap try to extend your model training time.
 - Try modifying action space by increasing max speed to get faster lap times.
-- Tweak your reward function to incentivize your car to drive faster : you’ll want to specifically modify progress, steps and throttle variables.
+- Tweak your reward function to incentivize your car to drive faster : you’ll want to specifically modify progress, steps and speed variables.
 - Clone your model to leverage training experience.
 Please note that you will not be able to change action space once a model is cloned, otherwise the job will fail.

 ## Step 4: Analyze model performance by inspecting the RoboMaker logs